 In fact, the rough glacier of Solheimajokull is appropriate for ice climbing activity.
 Though, a certain level of muscle strength is required for climbing the glacier, you can begin with a small climb.
 It makes sense to first familiarise yourself with the technique of using an ice axe, before attempting a higher ascent.

-Safety Tips While Hiking on Solheimajokull Glacier
+Safety Tips For A Glacier Hike on Solheimajokull

 Though, glacier hiking is an adventurous activity, it can be equally dangerous.
 This is because buried crevasses, slippery surfaces and the risk of icefalls pose dangers to hikers.
 As the glaciers glide forward, their surface tends to crack.
 This results in formation of deep crevasses and fissures.
 Irrespective of how experienced you are at ice climbing, never attempt to venture without the supervision of a professional glacier guide.
 They are not just well acquainted with the terrain but are also properly trained and equipped to deal with difficult situations that might arise during hiking.
 Also, it is important to dress appropriately to keep yourself extremely warm.
 As the weather can change in an instant, dressing in layers is the best option.
 Apart from warm clothes, have a waterproof jacket handy, wear sturdy hiking boots that can comfortably fit into the crampons that you will be wearing to walk on ice.